 Dependent personality disorder treatment involves an initial evaluation by a doctor or therapist.
 A medical and psychological history provides some help in diagnosing DPD.
 The first goal is to rule out physical illness as the cause of the symptoms.
 Once a therapist has ruled out physical problems, he or she will make a diagnosis of the mental condition.

-Dependent personality disorder treatment includes therapy.
+Dependent personality disorder treatment often includes therapy.
 Counseling for DPD helps people with the condition understand their nature better.
 Additionally, it helps them learn how to make better choices for a more independent, fuller life.
-In fact, the right counseling can also help them prevent problems of depression, anxiety, fear or addiction.
+In fact, the right counseling can also help them prevent problems of depression, anxiety, fear, or addiction.

-Your Addiction and DPD
+Addiction and DPD

 If you suffer addiction to alcohol or drugs, one of your underlying issues may be mental illness.
 Symptoms of DPD may sound familiar to you, making you wonder if you have DPD.
 Regardless of the type of mental illness you suffer, both that condition and your addiction can end together.
 You just need the right treatment in a quality rehab program.